 Parodia haselbergii subsp. graessneri

-Flowers: Small yellowish green, up to 2,5 cm long and 2 cm wide and each can last one to three weeks.
+Small yellowish green, up to 2,5 cm long and 2 cm wide and each can last one to three weeks.
 Petals semi-erect spreading and not closely surrounding the style, the stamens visible.
 Tube relatively long with clusters of bristles and some wool.
-It is self-sterile.
+It is self-sterile meaning it will produce seed each season.